-The gross profit from steel access flooring products accounted for the majority of the gross profit of the Group for both of the years ended 31 December 2021 and 2020.
+The gross profit from steel access flooring products accounted for the majority of the gross profit of the Group for both of the years ended 31 December 2022 and 2021.
 The gross profit margin of the access flooring products was a combined result of gross profit margin of individual contracts undertaken by the Group, which was in turn affected by various factors, including but not limited to the tender or quotation price, scale, project specifications and other estimated costs, which vary from project to project.
-The increase in gross profit margin of steel access flooring products for the year ended 31 December 2021 compared to that of the year ended 31 December 2020 by about 1.6 percentage points was attributable to the increase in average unit selling price.
-On the other hand, the increase in gross profit margin of calcium-sulfate access flooring products for the year ended 31 December 2020 by about 6.0 percentage points was mainly due to the fact that the percentage increase of average unit selling price outweighed the percentage increase in the average unit cost of raw materials.
+Gross profit margin of steel access flooring products for the year ended 31 December 2022 compared to that of the year ended 31 December 2021 reduced by about 1.8 percentage point, while gross profit margin of calcium-sulfate access flooring products for the year ended 31 December 2022 compared to that of the yabout 15.0 percentage points.
+The reduction in gross profit margin for these two products was mainly due to the reduction of the selling price in order to foster demand and the increase in non-variable production costs.